Owlet7/wadfusion/README.md

 Also included is a file called `doom_fusion_widescreen_gfx.pk3`, which adds super-ultra-widescreen assets courtesy of the [Ultra-Widerpix854 project](https://www.doomworld.com/forum/topic/148537).
 DOOM Fusion will load it automatically if it's added to GZDoom's file directories.
 GZDoom's own widescreen assets are disabled in Fusion.
 (It's worth noting that the full Ultra-Widerpix854 project has some extra features not included with WadFusion, such as alternate versions for some graphics, sprite fixes, extended sky textures, and support for other DOOM-based games.)

+If the script is run with the `-v` or `--verbose` command line argument, it will print out all the logged information.

 ## Supported WADs

 WadFusion is not a general-purpose tool for merging DOOM WADs; it is for merging *official content only*—it was created out of a desire for a "complete" version of retail DOOM and DOOM II.
 Please do not ask if WadFusion will support any specific WAD.
 This includes any content from the 5th generation console ports.
 If you want to add your own content to a custom IPK3, either modify WadFusion's code yourself, or simply edit the IPK3 that WadFusion generates.
 Please try consulting the [ZDoom Wiki](https://zdoom.org/wiki/Main_Page) first before asking for help.
 If you've created an addon for WadFusion, feel free to share it with the community on the [Discussions](https://github.com/Owlet7/wadfusion/discussions/categories/show-and-tell) section.